roboflow/inference/docs/inference_helpers/inference_cli.md

 As an aside, you can also use the [sky cli](https://skypilot.readthedocs.io/en/latest/reference/cli.html) to control your deployment(s) and access some more advanced functionality.

-Roboflow inference deploy currently supports AWS and GCP, please open an issue on the [Inference GitHub repository](https://github.com/roboflow/inference/issues) if you would like to see other cloud providers supported.
+Roboflow Inference deploy currently supports AWS and GCP, please open an issue on the [Inference GitHub repository](https://github.com/roboflow/inference/issues) if you would like to see other cloud providers supported.

 ### inference infer

-Runs inference on a single image.
+Runs Inference on a single image.
 It takes a path to an image, a Roboflow project name, model version, and API key, and will return a JSON object with the model's predictions.
-You can also specify a host to run inference on our hosted inference server.
+You can also specify a host to run Inference on our hosted Inference server.

 #### Local image